 You can create macros to perform multiple actions on the Case Feed.
 For example, a macro can enter the subject line of an email and update the case status.
 A single macro can perform multiple actions on different parts of the Case Feed at the same time.

-Note: Macros are only supported on Feed-based layouts for Accounts, Contacts, Leads, and Cases Objects.
+Note: Macros are supported on feed-based standard and custom objects.